microsoft/pai/docs/manual/cluster-admin/how-to-uninstall-openpai.md

     done
     rmmod nvidia ||
     {
-        echo "The driver Nvidia is still in use, can't unload it." exit 1
+        echo "The driver NVIDIA is still in use, can't unload it." exit 1
     }
 }